jasonhazel/DASHBOARD/README.md

 _this is far from production ready_

 ## Caveats
-- This application doesn't have a backend yet.
-  - Everything is stored in the browser localStorage
+- The backend is only for storing card settings.
+API calls to applications are done in the browser.
-  - Settings to not persist across devices or browsers.

 ## Cards
 - Sonarr
   - List episodes coming in next 7 days
   - List currently downloading episodes with progress
+- Radarr
+  - List movie releases coming in next 30 days

 ## Docker
 ```